If you're new to FOM PortfolioBuilder this article is for you.

 With the exclusion of case logs, all activities including assessments, can be mapped to curricula.
 It's imperative in specialty training that you map activities to competencies because this is how you evidence competency.
 Find out more in our article mapping activities to competencies.

-You will, of course, have regular meetings with supervisors and you can request your supervisor write up notes about these meetings by requesting a review.
-There are other online reviews you'll can have in your portfolio such as the online Educational Supervisor Report and the Form R.
+You will, of course, have regular meetings with supervisors and you can request your supervisor write up notes about these meetings by requesting a review or you can write up some notes yourself by adding an activity to your portfolio and using the 'supervision' proforma.
+There are other online reviews you can have in your portfolio such as the online Educational Supervisor Report and the Form R.

 Every year specialty trainees undergo an Annual Review of Competence Progression (ARCP).
 Deaneries schedule the ARCP online for trainees and any past and upcoming ARCPs are displayed in a trainees's portfolio.
 FOM PortfolioBuilder automatically populates ARCP Outcome Forms with any relevant data along with the folders & reviews that fall in the ARCP review period.
 It also gives automatic access to ARCP reviewers 14 days prior to a scheduled ARCP.